1mdalamin1/vueLaravel/readme.txt

 Automatic updates should work seamlessly.
 We always suggest you backup your website before any automated update to avoid unforeseen problems.

 == Frequently asked questions ==
-= Is Simple Slider Text Scroll Wp free plugin? =
+= Is Simple Button Text Changer WC free plugin? =
 Yes, Its free WordPress Plugin.

 = Can I customize this? =